Gor07s/Gor_Simonyan/Projecttttt/README.md

 ##### Add Template

-The templates themselves are added here. just fill in a couple of fields. and in the Text field where a dynamic word is needed, just write this word in brackets {_}:
+The templates themselves are added here.
+Just fill in a couple of fields and in the Text field where a dynamic word is needed, just write this word in brackets {_}:

 Example: Hello {name}!